Helen W. Anderson: Career

 Her involvement in the woman suffrage movement occurred in conjunction with colleagues and political activists.
 Not long after beginning her career at the Howard School, Helen W. Anderson joined Edwina Kruse and Alice Baldwin in donating to the Sarah Ann White Home for Aged Colored Persons.
 In 1913, when Blanche Stubbs, her husband, Alice Dunbar, and other Wilmington African-American leaders with the support of a white advisory board, undertook a fund-raising effort designed to provide a permanent home for the Garrett Settlement House, Helen Anderson served on the fund-raising committee.
 The Settlement House was soon dedicated and incorporated.

-From 1957-1958, Anderson was the Second Counselor of the Relief Society.

 Death

 Upon her death in 1962, she bequeathed her entire estate to her sisters Jessie A. Wormley and Miriam Wormley Lewis.
 Her remains were buried in the Trustees Section of the National Harmony Memorial Park in Maryland, the final resting place of many family members, including her mother's cousin Mary Ann Shadd Cary.